ToddlerQuest

 My wife had the ideas.
 I had the keyboard.
 Together, we built something we genuinely wanted to exist: a place where toddlers could learn through play without ads, accounts, or data collection.

-ToddlerQuest is a free web-based educational game platform for children aged 2–5.
+ToddlerQuest is a free web-based educational platform for children aged 2–5.
 It launched in 2025 as a passion project we built in our spare time.
 My wife conceived the game concepts and shaped the experience with an eye for what actually engages young children.
-I handled all design and development, translating her ideas into nine interactive games covering animals, colors, counting, the alphabet, shapes, music, and more.
+I handled all design and development, translating her ideas into ten interactive games covering animals, colors, counting, the alphabet, shapes, music, and more.
+Since launch, we've expanded beyond games into a dedicated activities section with sixteen hands-on, offline activities including open-source downloadable coloring books, because screen time should complement learning, not replace it.

 The Problem